Kneschtie/Relay_Controll/README.md

 ![image](https://user-images.githubusercontent.com/72698237/114294381-8ca3fe00-9a9e-11eb-86fd-7b99838075cc.png)

 If the Sd card doesn't show in your Explorer, eject it and put it back in.

-After adding the file SSH to the micro sd card you can insert the sd card into the Raspberry Pi and boot it up.
+After adding the file SSH to the micro sd card you can insert the sd card into the Raspberry Pi connect a LAN cabel and boot it up.

 #### Connect to the raspberry Pi using the IP address